About the Park

 Harrison Bay State Park is a 1,200 acre park with approximately 40 miles of Chickamauga Lake shoreline, and was originally developed as a Tennessee Valley Authority (TVA) recreation area in the 1930s.
 Its name is derived from a large bay at the main channel of the Tennessee River that covers the old town of Harrison, and the last Cherokee Campground.
 The parklands are historically significant because the Cherokee Campground consisted of three villages which were ruled by one of the last great Cherokee Chieftains.
 Harrison Bay became the first Tennessee State Park in 1937.

 Find a campsite for your next adventure.
-Harrison Bay offers tent and RV camping sites.
+Harrison Bay offers primitive and RV camping sites.

 Looking for something to do at the park?
 Here is a list of activities you can do at the park on your next adventure.